CROWN: A Novel Approach to Comprehending Users' Preferences for Accurate Personalized News Recommendation: Experimental Validation

-\textbf{Evaluation protocol.} Following~\cite{qi2021pprec, mao2021cnesue, liu2020hypernews, wu2022feedrec}, we evaluate {\method} and all competing methods in terms of the top-\textit{n} recommendation.
-As evaluation metrics, we use three different metrics: area under the curve (AUC), mean reciprocal rank (MRR), and normalized discounted cumulative gain (nDCG).
-We measure AUC, MRR, nDCG@5, and nDCG@10 on each test set when the AUC on the validation set is maximized, we report the averaged AUC, MRR, nDCG@5, and nDCG@10 on the test set over five runs, and their standard deviations.
+\textbf{Evaluation protocol.} Following~\cite{qi2021pprec, mao2021cnesue, liu2020hypernews, wu2022feedrec}, we evaluate the top-\textit{n} recommendation accuracy of each method.
+As evaluation metrics, we use area under the curve (AUC), mean reciprocal rank (MRR), and normalized discounted cumulative gain (nDCG).
+We measure AUC, MRR, nDCG@5, and nDCG@10 on the test set when the AUC on the validation set is maximized; we report the averaged AUC, MRR, nDCG@5, and nDCG@10 on the test set over five runs.
+The implementation details are provided in Appendix~\ref{sec:appendix-hyperparameter}.

-\textbf{Implementation details.} We use PyTorch 1.12.1 to implement {\method} on Ubuntu 20.04 OS.
-We run all experiments on the machine equipped with an Intel i7-9700k CPU with 64 GB memory and a NVIDIA RTX 2080 Ti GPU, installed with CUDA 11.3 and cuDNN 8.2.1.
-We set the batch size $b$ as 16 for \textbf{MIND} and \textbf{Adressa} datasets to fully utilize the GPU memory.
-We set the number of negative examples $M$ as 4~\cite{mao2021cnesue, qi2021hierec, qi2021pprec, wu2020cprs, wu2019naml}.
-For the hyperparameters of {\method}, we set the number of intents $K$ as 3 and the weight factor for the auxiliary task $\beta$ as 0.3.
-We will verify the hyperparameter sensitivity of {\method} in Sections~\ref{sec:eval-result-eq2} and~\ref{sec:eval-result-eq4}.
-We use the Adam optimizer~\cite{kingma2015adam} with the learning rate $\eta=\text{1e-4}$ for all datasets.